A career with QPAC can offer you much more than just a job

 QPAC is governed by a Board of Trust members appointed by the Queensland Government.
 In collaboration with the Trust members, QPAC is managed by an Executive Group that is responsible for the operations and the achievement of the Centre's strategic priorities.
 QPAC is a Statutory Body of the Queensland Government with its responsibilities set out in the Queensland Performing Arts Trust Act 1977.

-Leigh Tabrett PSM has worked as a secondary teacher, a university administrator, and senior public servant, ending her career public service career as Deputy Director-General (Arts Queensland) in the Department of Premier and Cabinet.
+Leigh Tabrett PSM has worked as a secondary teacher, a university administrator, and senior public servant, ending her public service career as Deputy Director-General (Arts Queensland) in the Department of Premier and Cabinet.
 She has served on numerous state and national policy and co-ordinating bodies and government owned companies, has been an advisor to both State and Federal Governments on higher education and on arts and cultural policy, and has led policy, organisational and legislative reform agendas in both areas.

 Dare Power is Group Administration Manager for his family business BMD, one of Australia’s largest privately-owned construction, consulting and urban development organisations.